reueldsouza2000/reueldsouza2000.github.io/README.md

-# Travelling Salesman Problem Using Genetic Algorithms.
+# Travelling Salesman Problem Using the Genetic Algorithm.
 (TSP - GA)

 ## The Problem

 The TSP is a classic optimisation problem.
 The goal of which is to minimize the sum of lengths of the line segments that intersect all 'N' vertex points atleast once and atmost twice i.e. a path.
 The standard measure of distance is taken to be Euclidean distance.
 This seemingly simple problem statement is quite deceptive as the sample space of distinct paths exhibits factorial growth, N!/2 to be precise.
 For just 11 points the sample space of paths would be roughly 20 million.

-## Using Genetic Algorithms
+## Using the Genetic Algorithm

 Clearly since this is a problem that has a comically large sample space brute force techniques are completely out of the question and in order to get anywhere near the optimal path we need to be crafty.